Traffic, Lights, Noise

 A: Ridgefield prides itself on having top schools, a family-friendly community, and various amenities to offer its residents -- all of which help contribute to the value of our properties and the value that Ridgefield has to offer.
-The Ridgefield Winter Club will replace a deteriorating, older commercial property with a freshly landscaped and unique, wintertime premier facility that will enrich our community and help attract families.
+The RWC will replace a deteriorating, older commercial property with a freshly landscaped and unique, wintertime premier facility that will enrich our community and help attract families.

 Q: How will the addition of the RWC effect the property tax revenues generated on the property?

 A: Working directly with Ridgefield’s tax assessor, the RWC estimates a five-fold increase in the property taxes that the RWC will pay to help fund vital town services - and help keep the burden on individual taxpayers low.
-This is an especially important addition given our current fiscal environment where we are witnessing a town hiring freeze, town projects on hold, and Hartford cutting back funds across the state.
+This is an especially important addition given our current fiscal environment where we are witnessing a challenging local fiscal situation and Hartford cutting back funds across the state.